arnaubrichs/M4L-Devices/README.md

 - Enveloper: Trigger an envelope manually, randomly, or using a MIDI input.
 - Onset Detector: Using Flucoma's [Onset detection](https://learn.flucoma.org/reference/onsetslice/) algorithm, send a bang to a custom-named reciever.
-- SendRandValues: Upon recieving a MIDI note onset, trigger a random value within a range to a custom-named reciever (normalised from 0.-1.).

 ### Panning